Updated: Oct 20, 2020

 Do you struggle to get dimension in your coloring?
 Is it flat no matter what you seem to do?
 Do you start with a base layer of color image before you color an image?
 Join us in the Practice Corner for the month of August as we guide you though practicing how to create depth and dimension in your images.

-If you are reading this after August, don’t despair, you can still explore and practice this technique by downloading the "Coloring for Depth & Dimension" Technique Practice Pack from our shop.
+If you are reading this after August, don’t despair, you can still explore and practice this technique by purchasing the "Coloring for Depth & Dimension" Technique Practice Pack here.

 Follow the Practice Corner on